noun: mistake; plural noun: mistakes

 Minimize Mistakes With Acceptance and Apology

-Emotional mistakes, especially endured during those influential and vulnerable years, is like smashing a precious plate.
+Emotional mistakes, especially those endured during those influential and vulnerable years, are like smashing a precious plate.

-Sure, acceptance and apologies can glue it back together, and the plate can become functional again, but the cracks will always be there.
+Acceptance and apologies can glue it back together, and the plate can become functional again, but the cracks will always be there.

 Removing Yourself From Someone Else’s Mistake

 I ended up leaving home very young and learning to survive way before I should have.

-I didn’t exist on the other side.
 I think I played ping pong for years, over-striving in one breath and giving up without hope of being recognized with the next.

 If I were to break free of these chains, which were their chains —not mine— then I needed to take action by removing who I was from what had been done.

 Parenting Mistakes That Are Warnings

-I tell you all this, and trust me I could tell you loads more, but I’ll spare you and my family further details.
+I tell you all this and trust me, I could tell you loads more, but I’ll spare you and my family further details.